Dimension format

 The Dimension Format string specifies how the dimensions of a catalog part are presented in the application and its outputs.
 The string can contain normal characters and data field definitions.
 When the dimensional description is generated, the normal characters are simply copied into it, the data fields are evaluated, and the resulting string is placed in the correct position in the output.

-The data field definitions must consist of the following elements:
+The data field definitions must include the following three elements:

-- A number that specifies the ordinal position of the value in the Dimension Table.
+2. A single character code that indicates the ordinal position of the dimension attribute in the dimension table.

-- A one-character code that specifies how to format the value in the output.
+3. A single character code that determines the formatting of the value in the output.
 See One-character format codes.

 Example